Poverty in Vietnam

-Whilst Vietnam is committed to such inalienable human rights such as the fight against poverty, resolving hunger, access to education, and promoting gender equality, anything that the Vietnamese government deems as a threat to the sovereignty of the state of Vietnam, or could anything that could incite internal rebellion, or the artificial division of Vietnam, isn't tolerated well by the Vietnamese government.

 In terms of education, besides primary school and secondary school which most Vietnamese complete, high school completion rates in early 2021 in the second year of the coronavirus pandemic was only an abysmal 58%, which was nevertheless, was up from just 55% in 2013.
-From 1990 to 2016, Viet Nam's gross enrolment ratio in tertiary education grew from only 2.7% to 28.3%.
+From 1990 to 2016, Vietnam's gross enrollment ratio in tertiary education grew from only 2.7% to 28.3%.
 Nevertheless, the ratio remains well below that of other countries in the region.
 Specific regions of Vietnam where there are heavy imbalances of education attainment and wealth dragged the average down.

 Based on a report from the Asian Development Bank, Vietnam has a total population of 91.70 million as of 2015, about one million people more compared to the previous year.
 In 2016, 5.8% of the population lived below the national poverty line; in 2019, the unemployment rate was 2.0%.
 The percentage of people living in slums dropped from 60.5% in 1992 to 13.8% living in slums by 2018.

 Furthermore, the climate of Vietnam is heavily prone to floods from a number of sources: typhoons; seasonal monsoons, with the South Asian monsoon in the summer, and the East Asian monsoon in the winter; and rising sea levels as a consequence of climate change.
 Although the 21st Century for Vietnam so far has been remained relatively conflict-free military wise, challenges remain nonetheless.